AndrewZheng-1011/AndrewZheng-1011.github.io/_projects/multi_link_tail_quad.md

 actuator to increase the freedom of movement.
 Inspired by cat-like motions, this project incorporates a 2 degree of freedom (DoF) tail, in which the work uses a time-based switching controller to achieve better landing rates in contact critical terrains.
 A diagram of the control scheme is seen.
 For more details, see the following [paper](https://github.com/AndrewZheng-1011/AndrewZheng-1011.github.io/blob/master/docs/Analysis_of_Open_Loop_Tail_Control_On_Quadruped_Locomotion_in_Contact_Critical_Terrains.pdf).
 ## Results
+<p align="center">
+  <img src='/images/projects/multi_link_tail/two_tail_switch_control.gif'/>
+</p>

 We show results of the legged robot walking nominally off the terrain.
 As seen, the controller actuates during freefall, orienting the rigid body towards a stable position.
 As it approaches the ground, it lands on four legs, continuing its trot.

-<p align="center">
-  <img src='/images/projects/multi_link_tail/two_tail_switch_control.gif'/>
-</p>
+To run the following code, see the following [repository](https://github.com/AndrewZheng-1011/quad-sdk/tree/add-multi-link-tail-controller).